Addiction Treatment for College Students

 Detox, however, does not encompass all of substance use treatment for college students or any other age group.
 Without building the skills to recognize, avoid, and overcome triggers, forming positive thought and behavioral patterns, and developing healthy interpersonal relationships, many people will not be successful in long-term recovery.
 This is why an evidence-based approach to therapy in addiction treatment is crucial; much of this is done in rehabilitation treatment after a patient has completed medical detox.

-Laguna Treatment Hospital is a medical detox center in California, as well as an inpatient/residential rehabilitation facility that is equipped to treat varying demographics of patients and address their unique needs.
+Laguna Treatment Center is a medical detox center in California, as well as an inpatient/residential rehabilitation facility that is equipped to treat varying demographics of patients and address their unique needs.

 Transitioning Back to College After Drug & Alcohol Rehab